sadekbaroudi/vik/README.md

 * MISO
 * SCLK

-The order specified above is the order they should be used on the FPC connector on the **module side**, pins 1 through 12.
-For the main keyboard pcb, they should be inverted, since the cable will automatically invert the order when connected.
+The order specified above is the order they should be used on the FPC connector on the **keyboard side**, pins 1 through 12.
+For the module pcbs, they should be inverted, since the cable will automatically invert the order when connected.

 Here is an example schematic for the keyboard FPC connector: